JakeBottomline/company-knowledge-Agent/SUPPORT_AGENT_INDEX.md

 - What does ARUDD mean for a customer?
 - Can Bottomline force a payment through?
 - When should this issue be escalated?

+## Cyber Security & Insurance (Support-Safe Guidance)

+Bottomline maintains global cyber and technology insurance as part of its risk management approach.

+Detailed policy terms are not shared through customer support.

+If a customer requires further assurance, the request should be routed through formal channels (e.g. Relationship Management, Legal, Risk, or Security).

 ``